engity-com/bifroest/docs/reference/auditlog/events.md

 * `failure` with `session-error`: another task error prevented normal completion; `errorCategory` classifies it.
 * `failure` with `startup-recovery`: startup recovered an active recording that had not completed sealing before the previous process stopped.

-If the Bifröst process terminates with an unsealed active recording, startup recovery seals and publishes that artifact as incomplete.
-Correlation data persisted in the signed lifecycle intent allows recovery to finalize this event without decrypting BECast content.
-If sealing had already made a terminal event and receipt durable, recovery preserves that event instead of replacing it.
-A prepared event is not replayable until recovery has published and verified its artifact.
-Pending terminal events are replayed at least once during startup: a crash or ambiguous error after the audit journal commits but before outbox completion can produce an identical duplicate, but cannot silently lose the transition.
+Startup recovery seals unfinished recordings as incomplete.
+The signed lifecycle intent holds correlation data needed to finish BECast **without** its private decryption key.

+* Already durable terminal events and receipts are preserved, not replaced.
+* `prepared` is not replayable until its artifact is published and verified.
+* `pending` is replayed at least once.
+A crash after audit commit can duplicate the **same** event, but cannot silently lose it.

 #### `session.recording.failed`

-Written when recording creation, capture, checkpointing, final publication, or the required start audit write fails.
-The correlation fields are the same as for `session.recording.started`. `outcome` is `failure`; `reason` is `recording-create`, `recording-capture`, `recording-seal`, or `audit-write`, and `errorCategory` classifies the error. `recordingDigest` is present only when a failed artifact was nevertheless sealed and published successfully.
+Written when recording creation, capture, checkpointing, publication or the required start audit write fails.
+Correlation fields match `session.recording.started`; `outcome: failure` and `errorCategory` classify the result.

+* `reason`: `recording-create`, `recording-capture`, `recording-seal` or `audit-write`.
+* `recordingDigest` appears only if a failed artifact was still sealed and published.
 A create failure has no preceding `session.recording.started` event.

 #### `session.recording.delivery.failed`

-Written after the first failed remote-delivery attempt for one Recording and target. `domain` is `session`; `outcome` is `failure`; `recordingId`, `target`, and `operationId` identify the delivery episode; and `errorCategory` classifies the failure.
-Flow, Connection, Session, file-name, path, endpoint, and digest fields are intentionally omitted because they cannot all be reconstructed safely after restart and are not required to identify the retained artifact.
+Written after the first failed attempt for a Recording and target. `domain: session`, `outcome: failure`, `recordingId`, `target` and `operationId` identify the episode; `errorCategory` classifies it.
+Flow, connection, session, paths, endpoint and digest are omitted: they are unnecessary here and not all safely recoverable after restart.

 The failure intent and operation ID are stored in the signed delivery receipt before the event is attempted.
 Further publication attempts are blocked until the event has been recorded and its durable receipt marker has been written.
 Later failures in the same delivery episode do not produce more events, including after restart.